tmr232/gengen/README.md

 Key changes are:

-1. We now use `!gengen` as a build-tag, to separate from the pretend-Go definitions, and avoid conflicts.
+1. We now have `!gengen` as a build-tag, to separate from the pretend-Go definitions, and avoid conflicts.
 2. The `go:generate` directive is gone.
 3. The `Range` function has been replaced with a real-Go implementation of the generator-definition we wrote.